BillerudKorsnäs AB (publ) (OTCMKTS:BLRDF) Shares Down 1%

-BillerudKorsnäs AB (publ) (OTCMKTS:BLRDF – Get Rating)’s share price traded down 1% during trading on Monday .
-The stock traded as low as $14.50 and last traded at $14.65.
-3,150 shares traded hands during mid-day trading, an increase of 159% from the average session volume of 1,218 shares.
+Shares of BillerudKorsnäs AB (publ) (OTCMKTS:BLRDF – Get Rating) fell 1% during mid-day trading on Monday .
+The company traded as low as $14.50 and last traded at $14.65.
+3,150 shares traded hands during trading, an increase of 159% from the average session volume of 1,218 shares.
 The stock had previously closed at $14.80.

 BillerudKorsnäs AB (publ) Company Profile (OTCMKTS:BLRDF)